Adityanagraj/docker_project/README.md

 # docker_project
 A docker project which hosts our own dbserver and wordpress<br>
 It is a Docker-based project that uses the concept of Infrastructure as a Code that could be implemented using Docker-Compose by using ".yml/.yaml" file.configured yum in docker setup<br>
+in this setup we use Docker images such as frontend, <B>Wordpress apache server</B>  and <b>"dbserver"</b> database for storage of data.
+The infrastructure created can be launched using docker-compose up.<br>
 This project is completed under guidance of vimal daga sir linuxworld limited<br>
 Tools used:<br>
 <ul>